soasme/soasme.github.com/_posts/technology/2014/2014-05-18-a-day-of-tech-guy.md

 ## Merge Pull Request

-We were using github enterprise edition to manage source for a long time, although migrated to a github-likable system [code] developed by guys I work with last month.
+We had used github enterprise edition to manage source for a long time, although migrated to a github-likable system [code] developed by guys I work with last month.
 But the workflow is still the same!